JonathanBraverDev/python-learning-and-traning/README.md

 # python learning and traning
-some simple programs i wrote while learning python
+here you can see some simple programs I wrote while learning python